Jim Bottorff's Banjo Page

 Sweet Sue (Scotty Plummer)

-The above recordings were made on a portable cassette tape recorder of the time.
+The above recordings were made on my portable cassette tape recorder around 1975.

 Files: